DuckTapeKiller/obsidian-jellyfin-integration/README.md

     *   Use the **Breadcrumbs** at the top to go back.
 4.  **Click on a Movie Card**.
 5. A new note will be created in your defined **Output Folder** with all the metadata you've configured.

+## IMPORTANT:
+**IF YOU HAVE A LARGE FILM COLLECTION, IT IS NORMAL THAT WHEN CLICKING ON THE FOLDER CONTAINING YOUR MOVIES, THE PLUGIN TAKES A WHILE TO DISPLAY THE INFORMATION.**

 ---